 They inspect the ingredients and efficacy of various products to determine if they are safe to use every day.
 And their guidelines are strict!
 Not much gets past these guys.

 Armed with information about the safety of ingredients and what standards are used for the factories and farms that produce products, you can make informed decisions about what your family uses.

 The other great thing about the EWG is that you have all of that unbiased information right at your fingertips.
 For example, on EWG’s Skin Deep page, you can search for a cosmetic and see just how it ranks.

-But for now, let’s focus on EWG sunscreen.
+But for now, let’s focus on Environmental Working Group sunscreen.